History of Tankless | Tankless Pros Az | Phoenix, Az

 Back to tankless water heaters, not until the 1890's, all forms of water heating took place, this included both heated and stored the water.
 Many types of gases provided another option.
 Kerosene, gasoline and a variety of other gases have been used to heat water.
 Some gases, such as acetylene could even be made on site.
 With the advent of high-energy liquid and gaseous fuels, instantaneous heating became possible.
 These fuels were much easier to regulate automatically than wood or coal.
 Sometimes tankless water heaters are called an in-line water heater, as it only heats the water it needs as it passes through the unit, and therefore energy is not wasted by heating extra water all day that is not being used.

 The tankless water heaters that were commonly used in Europe and much of Asia, used a series of tubes running through electric elements to heat only the amount of water needed for a particular purpose. the first electric tankless water heater was invented by Stiebel-Eltron in 1929.
 The bath heater was one of the first instantaneous type of water heater.

-Nowadays many different brands and styles of tankless water heaters are available in today’s market, but recent manufacturers have started to design high efficiency condensing gas tankless units that uses a smaller amount of fuel to produce the same amount or more hot water than traditional storage tanks or tankless water heaters of the past.
-If you are interested in high efficiency water heating, you can review some of our newest tankless water heaters on this site, click here to see and learn more about the quality brands water heater pros recommends and installs.
+Many different brands and styles of tankless water heaters are available in today's market.
+Still, recent manufacturers have started to design high efficiency condensing gas tankless units that uses a smaller amount of fuel to produce the same amount or more hot water than traditional storage tanks or tankless water heaters of the past.
+If you are interested in high efficiency water heating, you can review some of our newest tankless water heaters on this site; click here to see and learn more about the quality brands Tankless Pros Az recommends and installs.